2021 Honda Passport Pros vs Cons

 Some trims of the Honda Passport look very upscale.
 On the exterior of the SUV, there could be LED fog lights and LED headlights, along with a moonroof that can let in fresh air and natural light.
 Inside the cabin, there could be leather seats, front seats with heating and ventilation, and a leather-wrapped steering wheel.
 These are elements that one would expect to see in a luxury model but not necessarily in a Honda.

-Reasons Not to Buy a 2021 Honda Passport – The Cons
+Reasons You May Not Like the 2021 Honda Passport – The Cons

 1. Elite Trim is Pricey